Skip to main content

 Nomination and Governance Committee

-The Nomination and Governance Committee is chaired by Mike Biggs and its other members are Tracey Graham and Mark Pain.
+The Nomination and Governance Committee is chaired by Mike Biggs and its other members are Tracey Graham, Kari Hale and Mark Pain.
 The Committee normally meets no less than three times a year.

 Click here to read the Nomination and Governance Committee's terms of reference